Local Rules

 A. Direct with Clerk of Court

-1. All pleadings, motions, and other documents in either civil or criminal cases may be filed directly with the Clerk of Court during regular Court hours.
+1. All pleadings, motions, and other documents in either civil or criminal cases may be filed directly with the Clerk of Court during regular court hours.
 All pleadings, motions or other documents filed by mail shall be deemed filed when received and time-stamped by the Clerk of Court.

 B. Filing by Facsimile Transmission

-1. All pleadings, motions, and other documents other than the original complaint, third party complaint or any other pleading that joins or adds a new party, may be transmitted to the Court by facsimile transmission.
+1. All pleadings, motions, and other documents other than the original complaint, third-party complaint, or any other pleading that joins or adds a new party, may be transmitted to the Court by facsimile transmission.
 The words “Filed by Fax” must appear on any facsimile filed document.

 2. All documents filed with the Court by facsimile transmission must be done directly through the Cleveland Heights Municipal Court’s facsimile machine at (216) 291-2459, or some other telephone number and facsimile machine specifically ordered by the Court.
 Documents indirectly transmitted through some other facsimile machine and indirectly presented to the Clerk of Court may not be accepted in lieu of the original unless specifically ordered by the Court.